Giuliano de' Medici: Portrayals in media

 Angelo Poliziano wrote two works which include Giuliano de' Medici as a major character.
 Stanze cominciate per la giostra del Magnifico Giuliano de’ Medici was written to commemorate a joust that Giuliano won in 1475.
 It is mostly fictionalized and involves Giuliano's love for Simonetta Vespucci.
 It was left unfinished, for both of his protagonists (Giuliano and Simonetta) died.
 The other work is Coniurationis Commentarium, which was written in 1478 to commemorate Giuliano's murder.
 It explains the people involved in the plot and the events of the day of his assassination.

 Giuliano's portrait by Sandro Botticelli is thought to have been painted shortly after his death.
 The open window and dove were known symbols of death, and some have suggested that the lowered eyelids suggest that a death mask may have been used as reference.

 Giuliano makes a brief appearance in the video game Assassin's Creed II (2009) where he is murdered by Francesco de' Pazzi and other conspirators of the Pazzi conspiracy who were seeking to take over Florence under the command of Rodrigo Borgia, the future Pope Alexander VI.

 Giuliano is portrayed by Tom Bateman in Starz's original series Da Vinci's Demons (2013–2015).
 He has an affair with Vanessa, who becomes pregnant with his child.
 He is murdered in the season 1 finale.
 Giuliano de' Medici was portrayed by Bradley James in the second season of the TV series Medici: Masters of Florence (2016–2019).

 Giuliano's murder is described in Jack Dann's 2019 novel Shadows in the Stone.
+Guiliano is a central character in Phil Melanson's 2025 historical novel "Florenzer", which features his relationship with his brother, mistress, and eventual murder.